watem-sedem/watem-sedem/_sources/watem-sedem.rst.txt

-originally developed at the beginning of the 21st century at the Laboratory for Experimental Geomorphology (KU Leuven, Belgium – nowadays the Geography and Tourism Research Division at the KU Leuven Department of Earth and Environmental Sciences) as a user-friendly and optimised version of the WaTEM and SEDEM models  WaTEM stands for Water and Tillage Erosion Model (Van Oost et al., 2000) and SEDEM is the abbreviation of Sediment Delivery Model (Van Rompaey et al., 2001).
+originally developed at the beginning of the 21st century at the Laboratory for Experimental Geomorphology (KU Leuven, Belgium – nowadays the Geography and Tourism Research Division at the KU Leuven Department of Earth and Environmental Sciences) as a user-friendly and optimised version of the WaTEM and SEDEM models.
+WaTEM stands for Water and Tillage Erosion Model (Van Oost et al., 2000) and SEDEM is the abbreviation of Sediment Delivery Model (Van Rompaey et al., 2001).
 The combined use as WaTEM/SEDEM was specifically developed to simulate the impact of soil conservation and sediment control